A Global Self-consistent, Hierarchical, High-resolution Geography Database

 if you have installed GMT you already have the gshhg software.

-For GMT 4.5.9 or later, or GMT 5.*, you may download one of these files via ftp or http:
+For GMT 4.5.x or GMT 5.*, you may download one of these files via ftp or http [these may also be available from various package managers]:

 For ESRI shapefiles of shoreline polygons, rivers, and borders you can choose to get via ftp or http: